tweag/pirouette/README.md

 * [Contributing](#contributing)
 * [License](#license)

-Pirouette is being built as framework for constructing different static analisys tools for [System F][systemf] based languages.
-It has a number of transformations (monomorphization, defunctionalization, prenex, etc...) defined and relies on the `-XQuasiQuotes` extension to be able to easily write properties in the target language.
+Pirouette is a framework for constructing different static analysis tools for [System F][systemf]-based languages.
+It has a number of transformations (monomorphization, defunctionalization, prenex, etc...) implemented and relies on the `-XQuasiQuotes` extension to be able to easily write properties in the target language.